delta-io/delta/README.md

 - Direct Java/Scala/Python APIs - The classes and methods documented in the [API docs](https://docs.delta.io/latest/delta-apidoc.html) are considered as stable public APIs.
 All other classes, interfaces, methods that may be directly accessible in code are considered internal, and they are subject to change across releases.
 - Spark-based APIs - You can read Delta tables through the `DataFrameReader`/`Writer` (i.e. `spark.read`, `df.write`, `spark.readStream` and `df.writeStream`).
 Options to these APIs will remain stable within a major release of Delta Lake (e.g., 1.x.x).
+- See the [online documentation](https://docs.delta.io/latest/releases.html) for the releases and their compatibility with Apache Spark versions.

 ### Data Storage Compatibility

 Delta Lake guarantees backward compatibility for all Delta Lake tables (i.e., newer versions of Delta Lake will always be able to read tables written by older versions of Delta Lake).
 However, we reserve the right to break forward compatibility as new features are introduced to the transaction protocol (i.e., an older version of Delta Lake may not be able to read a table produced by a newer version).

-Breaking changes in the protocol are indicated by incrementing the minimum reader/writer version in the `Protocol` [action](https://github.com/delta-io/delta/blob/master/src/main/scala/org/apache/spark/sql/delta/actions/actions.scala).
+Breaking changes in the protocol are indicated by incrementing the minimum reader/writer version in the `Protocol` [action](https://github.com/delta-io/delta/blob/master/core/src/test/scala/org/apache/spark/sql/delta/ActionSerializerSuite.scala).

 ## Roadmap